In a time of deep suspicion, Americans put their trust in the vote

 “I’m voting for humanity,” she said.
 “Humanity is on the line.”

-Gowen reported from Kansas City and Knowles from Phoenix.
-Moriah Balingit in Ada, Mich.; Kim Bellware in Kenosha, Wisc.; Maura Ewing in Philadelphia; Sarah Fowler in Jackson, Miss.; Mark Guarino in Des Moines; Pam Kelley in Cornelius, N.C.; Peter Kendall in Green Bay, Wisc.; Keith O’Brien in Manchester, N.H.; Lori Rosza in W. Palm Beach, Fla.; Reis Thibault in Atlanta, and Eric Velasco in Hoover, Ala. contributed to this report.
+Gowen reported from Kansas City, Mo., and Knowles from Phoenix.
+Moriah Balingit in Ada, Mich.; Kim Bellware in Kenosha, Wis.; Maura Ewing in Philadelphia; Sarah Fowler in Jackson, Miss.; Mark Guarino in Des Moines; Pam Kelley in Cornelius, N.C.; Peter Kendall in Green Bay, Wis.; Keith O’Brien in Manchester, N.H.; Lori Rosza in West Palm Beach, Fla.; Reis Thebault in Atlanta, and Eric Velasco in Hoover, Ala., contributed to this report.